 A Gift of Hope Adoptions provides homestudies, post-placement services, matching, nationwide advertising for birth and adoptive families, ICPC compliance, birthparent counseling, legal referrals, and foster care when necessary.
 Service availability may vary depending on where you are located but we will help you find the services you need to get your adoption completed.

 Our average wait time is about a year.
 Of course, the more open you are to things about children like race, gender, special needs, or contact with the birthfamily, the lower the average wait.
 A Gift of Hope Adoptions encourages everyone to be as open as possible, particularly with contact.
 Most of our birthmothers want some kind of contact with the adoptive family after the placement.

 It is important to remember that wait times are typically given in averages, and that the wait period starts after your homestudy is approved.
 Your wait may be longer than a year or shorter, but most people wait about a year.

 While this makes for sensational TV movies, very rarely does this ever occur in reality.
 When it does happen, typically it is because their rights, or the rights of the birthfather, were not properly terminated.
 A Gift of Hope Adoptions will help you find representation whatever state your birthmother is in to help ensure that the laws of that state are followed properly to terminate both the birthmother and birthfather’s rights.
 This is one reason why we do not oppose contact with the birthparents after the adoption if you also wish to maintain contact.
 If the birthparents desire contact after birth they usually just want to know that your family is doing well and to have reassurance they made the right decision.

 Ready to contact us?
-Fill out the Adoptive Parents Form.
+Fill out the Contact Us form.